< Go to Full-size Strollers

 Our Analysis and Hands-on Test Results

 Baby Jogger started in 1984 by parents who had a desire to jog with their babies, but they couldn't find viable strollers on the market for this activity.
 To solve the problem, they decided to create the first jogging stroller.
 From the beginning, Baby Jogger has created several different kinds of strollers for a variety of activities.
+Our full-size stroller review features both the City Mini Single and the GT, neither of which are designed for jogging.
 Baby Jogger was purchased by Newell Rubbermaid in 2015 and together the companies have continued to design popular strollers.

 The Baby Jogger City Mini earned a Best Value award in this review (shown here in blue).
 The comparison chart below shows the overall scores for all the full size strollers we tested in this review.
 It is easy to see from this comparison why the City Mini earned an award.